A3Armory/www/README.md

   1. [Apache HTTP Server](http://httpd.apache.org/)
   2. [PHP 5.1.6 or newer](http://php.net/)
   3. [CouchDB](http://couchdb.apache.org/) database (loaded for A3Wasteland data), and [ElasticSearch](http://www.elasticsearch.org/) (with propper indexes created)
-  4. Make sure that your web server machine is able to reach the machine(s) where CouchDB, and ElasticSearch are running.
-This is only needed if your website and database are in different machines.
-A good way to set this up is to make a firewall rule allowing incomming connections from the IP address web-server machine. **Do not open the CouchDB, and ElasticSearch ports to the world.**
+  4. Make sure that your web server machine is able to reach the machine(s) where CouchDB, and ElasticSearch are running (if they are on different machines).